Go to the Students section

 Go to the Study here section

 Go to the Business and Employers section

 Go to the Support us section

-Where they consider that a requested update constitutes a minor or major change, the Course & Student Administration Team will refer it back to the Module Leader or Programme Lead, who should follow the appropriate approval process as set out in section 4.2.
+Where they consider that a requested update constitutes a Type B change, the Faculty Quality Team will refer it back to the Module Leader, who should follow the appropriate approval process as set out in 4.2 below.

-NOTE: Changes to resource requirements for programme delivery should be dealt with by the Head of Department/Faculty Executive group.
+NOTE: Changes to resource requirements for programme delivery should be dealt with by the Head of Department or Faculty Executive, as appropriate.

-4.1.4 Faculties should be mindful of the cumulative effect of a significant number of individual changes to programmes over a period of time, and must ensure that all changes are approved through the appropriate process, and clearly communicated to students, staff and other relevant stakeholders in a timely manner.
-Revalidation of an existing programme, following the new programme approval process set out in section 3, should be initiated where substantial curriculum change is required, covering several of the areas listed in 4.1.3 at once.
-This may occur, for example, in the case of changing professional or industry requirements, or where the addition of a significant number of compulsory modules results in a change to the programme learning outcomes.
+4.1.3 Faculties should be mindful of the cumulative effect of a significant number of individual changes to programmes over a period of time; and must ensure that all changes are approved through the appropriate process, and clearly communicated to students, staff and other relevant stakeholders in a timely manner.
+Re-validation of an existing programme, following the new programme approval process set out in section 3 of this chapter (and in Chapter 5, in the case of collaborative provision), should be initiated where substantial curriculum change is required.
+This may occur, for example, in the case of:

 Advice should be sought from the Faculty link QAO on whether proposed changes constitute a re-validation issue.
 OCSLD should be consulted for advice on good practice in teaching, learning and assessment where changes are to be made to these strategies.
 Programme teams should be aware that re-validation can have an impact on current students and applicants, and should seek advice on the timing of such an exercise from the Student Records and Curriculum Management (Registry) and Admissions teams.